yfujis/yfujis.github.io/_pages/home.md

 Hi, you've reached the homepage of Yuki Fujishima!

-I'm currently doing my final year in med school.
-I do (and will continue to do) scientific research in Neuroscience.
+I'm currently a junior resident at Kyushu University Hospital and research assitant at the Department of Psychiatry.

 Research Interest: Fear & Anxiety, Survival Circuit, Neural Oscillation, Neural Ensemble